krystianbajno/articles/0x03 Prototype Pollution/README.md

   hello: 'from pollution'
 }
 ```

 We have successfully executed prototype pollution.

+## Weaponization

-Moving forward, we'll continue with poisoning the prototype env, and requiring the /proc/self/environ file, executing the payload using argv0 = `/proc/self/exe` (node) the next time `execSync` executes.
+Moving forward, we'll continue with poisoning the prototype env, and requiring the `/proc/self/environ` file, executing the payload using argv0 = `/proc/self/exe` (node) the next time `execSync` executes.
 Our payload for now will be `touch /dev/shm/pollution`, creating a file in the device RAM.
 If the file exists after our exploitation, then we would have achieved Remote Code Execution.

 ```
   "__proto__": {